Chapter #1210

 + Place: the Pits of Azak-Kil, within the Abbor-Alz hills +

-+ Climate: hot and dry, as a fiery conflagration rages furiously +
++ Climate: hot and dry, with a clear sky +

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++